greenm01/porc/README.md

     1) Python 2.7
     2) Scientific Python: SciPy, Numpy, & Matplotlib

-The easiest install method on Windows is simply to install continuum.io's Anaconda package.
+The easiest install method on Windows is simply to install the continuum.io Anaconda package.

 Measurement
 ===========